eslager/TGIS504_Winter2023/lab3-instructions.md

 It's likely that you already have Git installed, because it is frequently installed with GitHub Desktop.
 Also, it tends to be installed by default on Mac and Linux machines.
 But if you don't have Git installed, follow the instructions [on this website](https://github.com/git-guides/install-git) to install it from an Installer.
 You should be able to accept all the default settings in the installer.

-Once you've installed Git, quit and restart your command prompt.
-Type `git version` and hit Enter, and this time you should see the version of Git that you have installed, confirming that it is indeed installed.
+Once you've installed Git, quit and restart your command line interface.
+When you have it open again, type `git version` and hit Enter, and this time you should see the version of Git that you have installed, confirming that it is indeed installed.

 ### Step 2: Use npm to set up your OpenLayers application

 In the command line interface, navigate to the folder on your hard drive where you store your lab files for this class.
 I recommend you do this in the following way, but if you know enough about command line already to do this yourself, feel free to do so:

 * Open your file manager and find the full path name for the folder where you store your files.
 I assume you know how to find a pathname from your past GIS work, so Google this if you need a refresher.
 For instance, when I test the labs, I store my files on my C:/ drive, in a series of folders with the following pathname: C:\Users\ejslager\Dropbox\UW_Tacoma\teaching\TGIS_504\2022Winter\Labs.

-* Copy this pathname
+* Once you've located the pathname for your lab folder, copy the pathname

 * Type `cd` in the command line, then a space, then paste the pathname.
 For instance, mine looks like: